davidprush/remove-asahi/README.md

 **(╭☞⌐■‿■)╭☞** **Before running this script, ensure you have backups of all important data, as deleting partitions can lead to data loss.**

-The script is meant to a typical install of Asahi Linux on Apple Silicon.
+The script is meant to remove a typical install of Asahi Linux on Apple Silicon.

 There are four partitions to remove: